at AZCAfilms we tell stories to steer audience's feelings

 Te Vi, Cris Campocasso

-In June 2017, young talent Cris Campocasso initiated a campaign to build his brand in South Florida and globally, which included this Music Video we produced.
+In June 2017, Aurelina Romero produced a music video we shot for young talent Cris Campocasso, who was initiating a campaign to build his brand in South Florida and globally, which included this Music Video.
 We shot in Bonjour America TV Studios and diverse locations in Calle 8, Key Biscayne and Lincoln Road, Miami Beach with a group of young actors and a full team behind the cameras.
+The theme of the video is a romance between two teens, who remind us of the good old times, when love was innocent and playful.
+This story fit perfectly with the song, which talks about love at first sight, with a bachata style.

 The theme is sold through the Apple Store.